CuriousTech/ESP-HVAC/README.md

 # ESP8266-HVAC
 WiFi Smart HVAC Theromstat

+<b>Update 2:</b> Added a picture.
+There will need to be a rev 1 board.
+The SHT21 works fine on the desk, but reaches 91°F in the box.
+I've moved it to an external board and not sure where to go with it now.

 <b>Update:</b>  Changes have been made in the bom.txt file.
 The schematic is incorrect for some resistor values.
-4K7 should be used for the SHT21 pullups, and the serial resistors have been changed.
+2K2 should be used for the SHT21 pullups, and the serial resistors have been changed.
 The Nextion has a 10K pullduown resistor (R13: next to the connector) that must be removed for the ESP to boot wothout serial debug connected, or add a 10K pullup between TX and 3V3.
 I've opted for the removal of the resistor.
 R16 definitely needs a 1K to work correctly.

 This will eventually replace the old Spark-O-Stat with a newer system using the ESP-07, with a better screen (Nextion HMI 2.8" touchscreen), 5 outputs (1 extra output for humidifier), option for SHT21 (I2C) or DHT22/11/AM2302, and anolog input for expansion.